-A person can expect vaginal changes after giving birth.
+A person can expect changes to their vagina after giving birth.
 Common changes include perineal pain, pain during sex, bleeding, and vaginal dryness.

 According to the United Kingdom’s National Health Service (NHS), it is not unusual for people to notice new and uncomfortable vaginal changes after giving birth.